elrondurpg/urpg-deployment/README.md

 	wp_admin_password:
 ```
 3. Run the following command to encrypt the Ansible vault you created in the previous step: `ansible-vault encrypt <vault_filename>`
-4\*.
+4. Open the file `plays/host_vars/localhost.yml` and update the value of the `domain_name` variable to your domain name.
+5\*.
 Run the following command to deploy all URPG resources using the urpg-deployment playbook: `cd ~/urpg-deployment; ansible-playbook plays/deploy.yml -e @<vault_filename> --ask-vault-pass`
-5. On the live URPG host, run the following command to obtain a copy of the contents of the URPG DB: `sudo mysqldump --add-drop-table -u root -p URPG_DB > urpg_db.sql`
+6. On the live URPG host, run the following command to obtain a copy of the contents of the URPG DB: `sudo mysqldump --add-drop-table -u root -p URPG_DB > urpg_db.sql`
-6. Place the .sql file in an accessible location on your new host, e.g. `~/sql/urpg-db.sql`
+7. Place the .sql file in an accessible location on your new host, e.g. `~/sql/urpg-db.sql`
-7. Navigate to the directory where you placed the .sql file containing the contents of the URPG DB, e.g. `cd ~/sql`
+8. Navigate to the directory where you placed the .sql file containing the contents of the URPG DB, e.g. `cd ~/sql`
-8. Log into MySQL, e.g. `mysql -u root -p`
+9. Log into MySQL, e.g. `mysql -u root -p`
-9. Run the following commands in the MySQL shell to upload the DB contents stored in the .sql file to the DB itself:
+10. Run the following commands in the MySQL shell to upload the DB contents stored in the .sql file to the DB itself:
 ```
 	use URPG_DB
 	source urpg_db.sql
 ```
-10. Obtain a copy of the contents of the live Wordpress site.
+11. Obtain a copy of the contents of the live Wordpress site.
 	a.
 On the live URPG host, log into Wordpress and navigate to the following page: https://pokemonurpg.com/wp/wp-admin/export.php
 	b.
 Click **Download Export File**
-11. Import the contents of the Wordpress site to the new host.
+12. Import the contents of the Wordpress site to the new host.
 	a.
 On the new URPG host, log into Wordpress and navigate to the following page: https://<your domain here>/wp-admin/import.php
 	b.
 Click **Install Now** under **Wordpress**
 	c.
 Click **Run Importer**